lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 ======================================================

 2.1.
 Now that the population of the Trans-Neptunian Objects has been identified, it is possible to further explore their properties.
-To study the properties of a larger sample of TNOs, return to the ADQL query interface by clicking on "RSP TAP Search" tab, and clicking on "Edit ADQL" button.
+To study the properties of a larger sample of TNOs, return to the ADQL query interface by clicking on "DP0.3 Catalogs" tab, and clicking on "Edit ADQL" button.

 2.2.
 Clear the ADQL query, and execute a query below, simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
 Also include the absolute H magnitude ``mpcH`` which will be used in the derivation of diameters of TNOs in the subsequent step (2.6) below.